Anatomy and Physiology

 Gases

 Oxygen, carbon dioxide and nitrogen are transported round the body dissolved in plasma.
-Oxygen and carbon dioxide are also transported in combination with haemoglobin in red blood cells .
+Oxygen and carbon dioxide are also transported in combination with haemoglobin in red blood cells.

 Most oxygen is carried in combination with haemoglobin and most carbon dioxide as bicarbonate ions dissolved in plasma.
-Atmospheric nitrogen enters the body in the same way as other gases
+Atmospheric nitrogen enters the body in the same way as other gases and is present in plasma but it has no physiological function.

 Cellular Contents of Blood

-There are three types of blood cell .
+There are three types of blood cell.

 • erythrocytes (red blood cells)